Indicative/Indicative-Java/README.md

 Sample usage:

     // Replace the String below with your project's API key.
-You can find that by logging in at indicative.com
+You can find
-    // and navigating to the Project Settings page. private static final String API_KEY = "Your-Api-Key-Goes-Here";
+    // yours by logging in at indicative.com and navigating to the Project Settings page. private static final String API_KEY = "Your-Api-Key-Goes-Here";

     // Record events with a single line of code, demonstrated here